influxdata/influxdb-client-java/spring/README.md

     connectTimeout: 5s # Connection timeout for OkHttpClient.
 (Default: 10s)
 ```

-:warning: If you are using a version of Spring Boot prior to 2.7, auto-configuration will not take effect.
+:warning: If you are using a version of **Spring Boot prior to 2.7 with 6.x version of the client**, auto-configuration will not take effect.
 You need to add the `@ComponentScan` annotation to your Spring Boot startup class and include com.influxdb.spring.influx in the basePackages.
 For example:
 ```java